jsneha1710/SIR-Model/README.md

-# SIR-Model
+# SIR-SEIR Model
-This is SIR Model analysis of Covid19 data  (North East England cases)
+This is SIR & SEIR Model analysis of Covid19 data  (North East England cases)